Discover Tability: the AI platform that turns OKRs into resultsLearn more →

 If you want to learn more about the framework, you can read our OKR guide online.

-Building your own Interactive OKRs with AI
+How to write your own Interactive OKRs

 While we have some examples available, it's likely that you'll have specific scenarios that aren't covered here.
-You can use our free AI generator below or our more complete goal-setting system to generate your own OKRs.

-Our customisable Interactive OKRs examples
+Interactive OKRs examples

 You'll find below a list of Objectives and Key Results templates for Interactive.
 We also included strategic projects for each template to make it easier to understand the difference between key results and projects.